ferdelamad/maddev/content/blog/development/understand_effect_hook.md

 }
 ```

 If you run this example, you will notice how the first `useEffect` it's only logged when **count** changes.
-Same thing with the second one, it will logged until **name** changes.
+The same thing with the second one, it will only be logged until **name** changes.

-On the second argument, which is an array, we pass only the values that when changed will trigger the effect.
+For the second argument, which needs to be an array, we pass only the values that when changed, will trigger the effect.

 ##### 🤔 How does it work?

 Let's say that **count** is 2 and **name** changes causing our component to re-render, **count** will still be 2 so React will compare the _previous count_ [2] vs. the _current count_ [2].
-Because the value is the same (5 === 5), React will not execute the effect, it will **skip** the effect, optimizing the execution.
+Because the value is the same (2 === 2), React will not execute the effect, it will **skip** the effect, optimizing the execution.

-If **count** changes to 3, React will compare the items in the [2] array from the previous render to items in the [3] array from the next render.
+If **count** changes to 3, React will compare the items in the array [2] from the previous render to new items in the array [2] from the current render.
 Since the values are different (2 !== 3) the effect will be executed.

 > If there are multiple items in the array, React will re-run the effect even if just one of them is different.